python/cpython/Doc/library/idle.rst

    Open a search-and-replace dialog.

 Go to Line
-   Move cursor to the line number requested and make that line visible.
+   Move the cursor to the beginning of the line requested and make that line visible.
+A request past the end of the file goes to the end.
+   Clear any selection and update the line and column status.

 Show Completions
    Open a scrollable list allowing selection of keywords and attributes.
 See